 When you buy a box of Kia Hiang mooncakes, you may be surprised by the heavyweight packaging.
 Instead of the usual tin or cardboard boxes, the mooncakes are packaged in traditional wooden boxes.
 While they’re not terribly environmentally-friendly, I’m sure, they do impress as gifts.

 Many thanks to Kia Hiang Restaurant for sending me their mooncakes for sampling.
-My family are, honestly, utterly enjoying the savory pastries.
+My family are, honestly, utterly enjoying the savoury pastries.
 Get a piece at the locations below or via their website.

 201 Kim Tian Road #01-400